 See More Eyebrow Window Treatments

 Casement windows aren’t like the majority of windows.
 Casements have a hinge on a side, and open and shut by swinging in and out, sometimes by a lever or crank.
 Since they have a unique operating mechanism, casements need an unobtrusive window treatment that can still give you privacy and stylish looks.
 So which window treatment is best for casement windows in Houston?

 The Sunburst recommendation for casement windows: Plantation shutters or shades.
 Plantation shutters can be fit to your frame to make room for a lever or crank–which means you can open and shut your window without any hassle.
 Both Roman and cellular shades will also work well on casement windows, although you might have to pull aside the shade when you want to open and shut it.

 Find More Houston Window Treatment Recommendations

-There’s more to consider than just the window style when shopping for window treatments in Houston.
-Check out our recommendations for window treatments for each room in your house with Sunburst’s Ultimate Room Guide, or get some personal recommendations by scheduling a free in-home consultation by calling 713-853-9629 today.
+There may be more to consider than just the window style when shopping for window treatments in Houston.
+Check out our recommendations for window treatments for each room in your house with Sunburst’s Ultimate Room Guide, or get some personal tips by scheduling a free in-home consultation by calling 713-853-9629 today.